DMHACKERZ/TeleICU-Monitoring-System/README.md

      * Supports video input from local files, URLs (e.g., YouTube), and live CCTV feeds.

 2. **Person Detection and Identification**
-      * Detects various individuals in the ICU, including doctors, nurses, and patients using the YOLOv8 model (best.pt).
+      * Detects various individuals in the ICU, including doctors, nurses, and patients using the YOLOv8 model (person_labelling.pt).
       * Identifies when a patient is without a doctor or nurse and changes the bounding box color accordingly:
           * Green: Indicates presence of a doctor or nurse.
           * Yellow: Indicates no significant motion detected and no doctor/nurse present.